-I visited Bodø for the first time a couple of years agao as part of my trip to the Lofoten Islands.
+I visited Bodø for the first time a few years agao as part of my trip to the Lofoten Islands.
 I flew into Bodø in the morning, had lunch, and caught the ferry to Lofoten.
 And on my way back my ferry got in late at night and I flew back to Oslo early the next morning.
 In other words, I didn’t really see anything of the city during my first trip to Bodø.
 I guess I just didn’t thing there were so many things to do in Bodø?

-We loved Bodø.
+I loved Bodø.
 Like, I could have happily spent a lot more time there, and I hope to return many times in the future.
 And if you are thinking about passing through the city – stay a while!
 I promise it will be well worth your time.

 Bodø is the northern end of the train line